jayden-pham/gremlin-game/README.md

 # Gremlin

-Gremlinure is a fun and challenging 2D game where you play as a wizard navigating through various levels filled with brick walls, stone walls, and moving gremlins.
-Your goal is to reach the gate at the end of each level while avoiding gremlins and using fireballs to clear your path through destructible brick walls.
+Gremlin is a 2D game where you play as a wizard navigating through various levels filled with obstacles, entities and power ups.
+Your goal is to reach the gate at the end of each level while avoiding the green gremlins.
+Fireballs can be used to eliminate the gremlins and destroy brick walls.

 ## Table of Contents